Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Examples of unstable Gersten resolutions

 \subsection{An unstable Bloch-Ogus-Gabber theorem}

-\begin{notation} In all this section, we fix be a base scheme $S$, $\Sm_S$ be the category of smooth $S$-schemes. and a $\nis$-local cohomotopy theory with support $\Pi_*$ on $\Sm_S$ with coefficients in an arbitrary topos $\E$ in the sense of \Cref{num:cohtp_support}.
+\begin{notation} Throughout this section, we fix a base scheme $S$.
+Let $\Sm_S$ be the category of smooth $S$-schemes and a $\nis$-local cohomotopy theory with supports $\Pi_*$ on $\Sm_S$ with coefficients in an arbitrary topos $\E$ in the sense of \Cref{num:cohtp_support}.
 By taking colimits as usual, we can extend this theory to the category $\eSm_S$ of essentially smooth $S$-schemes.

 We can therefore apply the constructions of the previous section to any essentially smooth $S$-scheme $X$, by restriction to $X_\nis$, and get the (resp.
 Zariski or Nisnevich-local) unstable coniveau spectral sequence of $X$ with coefficients in $\Pi_*$ of \Cref{df:coniv-ssp-E-coef} (resp. \Cref{df:t-local-coniv-ssp}).